wesley-lacerda/wesley-lacerda/README.md

 ### About me

   🇧🇷 I'm Brazilian
-  👨🏼‍🎓 I'm graduated as Bussiness
+  👨🏼‍🎓 I'm graduated in Bussiness
   📚 I'm currently learning Data Science at EBAC
   🎯 Goals: Work as a Data Scientist
   📍 Based in Munich / Germany